PeterBengtson/control-tower-log-aggregator/README.md

 Obtain your SSO temporary credentials from the login screen and paste them into your terminal.

 Take a look at the Parameters section in `template.yaml` for an explanation of the parameters.
 Then rename `samconfig.toml.example` to `samconfig.toml`.

-Then do a:
+Next, do a:
 ```
 sam build
 ```